ethersphere/ethswarm-blog-hugo/content/foundation/posts/bee-2-0-announcement.md

 images = [ "/uploads/2.0-release.png" ]
 categories = [ "Development updates" ]
 date = 2024-03-15T00:00:00.000Z
-description = "With less than two weeks until the launch of Bee 2.0 on March 26th, now is a time of great anticipation for the Swarm community and decentralized storage enthusiasts around the globe.
+description = "With less than two weeks until the launch of Bee 2.0 on March 26th, now is a time of great anticipation for the Swarm community and decentralised storage enthusiasts around the globe.
 This release is not just an update, it's a major step forward in our journey towards creating a more fair, censorship-resistant, and user-driven internet.
-Bee 2.0 introduces world class data retrievability with the addition of erasure coding - a cutting edge data protection technology, along with widespread improvements to stability, security, and privacy." references_and_footnotes = [ ] title = "Announcing Bee 2.0: Pioneering Next-gen Decentralized Storage" _template = "post" slug="announcing-bee-2.0-pioneering-next-gen-decentralized-storage"
+Bee 2.0 introduces world class data retrievability with the addition of erasure coding - a cutting edge data protection technology, along with widespread improvements to stability, security, and privacy." references_and_footnotes = [ ] title = "Announcing Bee 2.0: Pioneering Next-gen Decentralised Storage" _template = "post" slug="announcing-bee-2.0-pioneering-next-gen-decentralised-storage"
 +++

-With less than two weeks until the launch of Bee 2.0 on March 26th, now is a time of great anticipation for the Swarm community and decentralized storage enthusiasts around the globe.
+With less than two weeks until the launch of Bee 2.0 on March 26th, now is a time of great anticipation for the Swarm community and decentralised storage enthusiasts around the globe.
 This release is not just an update, it's a major step forward in our journey towards creating a more fair, censorship-resistant, and user-driven internet.

 Bee 2.0 reinforces Swarm's role as a decentralised storage pioneer with the introduction of world class data retrievability enabled by the addition of [erasure coding — a cutting edge data protection technology](https://blog.ethswarm.org/foundation/2023/erasure-coding-supercharges-swarm/).
 The 2.0 update also includes a significant upgrade to user experience through widespread changes that bring improvements to stability, security, and privacy.